isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 See [Embedding the video viewer on a web page](deploying-video-websites-mobile-sites.md#embedding-the-video-viewer-on-a-web-page).

-For video assets that you upload and encode in Dynamic Media Classic, video is delivered in the following file format:
+For video assets that you upload and encode in Adobe Dynamic Media Classic, video is delivered in the following file format:

 **MP4 H.264** Use MP4 files for the following: